stalniy/casl/packages/casl-ability/README.md

 **Note**: the best way to get started is to read [Guide][intro] in the official documentation.
 In this README file, you will find just basic information.

-CASL operates on the abilities level, that is what a user can actually do in the application.
-An ability itself depends on the 4 parameters (last 3 are optional):

-1. User Action\
-   Describes what user can actually do in the app.
-User action is a word (usually a verb) which depends on the business logic (e.g., `prolong`, `read`).
-Very often it will be a list of words from CRUD - `create`, `read`, `update` and `delete`.
-2. Subject\
-   The subject or subject type which you want to check user action on.
-Usually this is a business (or domain) entity name (e.g., `Subscription`, `BlogPost`, `User`).
-3. Conditions\
-   An object or function which restricts user action only to matched subjects.
-This is useful when you need to give a permission on resources created by a user (e.g., to allow user to update and delete own `BlogPost`)
-4. Fields\
-   Can be used to restrict user action only to matched subject's fields (e.g., to allow moderator to update `hidden` field of `BlogPost` but not update `description` or `title`)

-Using CASL you can describe abilities using regular and inverted rules.
-Let's see how

 **Note**: all the examples below are written in ES6 using ES modules but CASL also has a sophisticated support for TypeScript, read [CASL TypeScript support][typescript-support] for details.

 ### 1. Define Abilities